foobara/foobara/README.md

 $ gem install foobara-remote-imports
 ```

-And lLet's create a new script and import our various Capybara commands over HTTP:
+And let's create a new script and import our various Capybara commands over HTTP:

 ```ruby
 #!/usr/bin/env ruby